Effects of immigration to the United States: Crimmigration

 Crimmigration has emerged as a field in which critical immigration scholars conceptualize the current immigration law enforcement system.
 Crimmigration is broadly defined as the convergence of the criminal justice system and immigration enforcement, where immigration law enforcement has adopted the "criminal" law enforcement approach.
 This frames undocumented immigrants as "criminal" deviants and security risks.
-Crime and migration control have become completely intertwined, so much so that both undocumented and documented individuals suspected of being a noncitizen may be targeted.
+Crime control and migration control have become closely intertwined, to the extent that both undocumented and documented individuals suspected of being noncitizens may be targeted.

 Using a "crimmigration" point of thought, César Cuauhtémoc García Hernández explains the criminalization of undocumented immigrants began in the aftermath of the civil rights movement.
-Michelle Alexander explores how the U.S. criminal justice system is made of "colorblind" policies and law enforcement practices that have shaped the mass incarceration of people of color into an era of "The New Jim Crow".
+Michelle Alexander explores how the U.S. criminal justice system is made of "colorblind" policies and law enforcement practices that have shaped the mass incarceration of people of color into an era of "The New Jim Crow."
 As Alexander and García Hernández state, overt racism and racist laws became culturally scorned, and covert racism became the norm.
 This new form of racism focuses on penalizing criminal activity and promoting "neutral" rhetoric.

 "Crimmigration" recognizes how laws and policies throughout different states contribute to the convergence of criminal law enforcement and immigration law.
 For example, states are implementing a variety of immigration-related criminal offenses that are punishable by imprisonment.
 California, Oregon, and Wyoming criminalize the use of fraudulent immigration or citizenship documents.
 Arizona allows judges to confine witnesses in certain "criminal" cases if they are suspected of being in the U.S. without documentation.
 The most common violations of immigration law on the federal level are unauthorized entry (a federal misdemeanor) and unauthorized reentry (a federal felony).
 These "offenses" deemed as "crimes" under immigration law set the tone of "crimmigration" and for what García Hernández refers to as the "removal pipeline" of immigrants.

 Some scholars focus on the organization of "crimmigration" as it relates to the mass removal of certain immigrants.
 Jennifer Chacón finds that immigration law enforcement is being decentralized.
 Customs and Border Patrol (CBP), Immigration and Customs Enforcement (ICE), and the Department of Homeland Security (DHS) are the central law enforcement agencies in control of enforcing immigration law.
 However, other federal, state and local law enforcement agencies, such as sheriff's offices, municipal police departments, the Federal Bureau of Investigation (FBI), and the Drug and Enforcement Agency (DEA), aid in immigrant removal.
 In 1996, Congress expanded power to state and local law enforcement agencies to enforce federal immigration law.
 These agencies keep people locked up in jails or prison when they receive an "immigration detainer" from ICE, and therefore aid in interior enforcement.
 In addition, some agencies participate in the State Criminal Alien Assistance Program ("SCAAP"), which gives these agencies financial incentives to cooperate with ICE in identifying immigrants in their custody.